 Are Prices are published and Easily Compared?

-Of course, the software vendors could make their pricing much more simple, so determining price would not require such extensive information.
+Of course, the software vendors could make their pricing much more straightforward, so determining price would not require such extensive information.
 At Brightwork Research & Analysis our Product Planning Package, as well as our TCO Calculator, estimates software costs based upon variable user input – therefore if the software companies wanted to, they could put similar calculators on their websites.
 However, most choose not to do this.
-In fact, software vendors often seem to go out of their way to make their software difficult to compare with alternatives – as a result, it takes a great deal of effort to determine pricing, at least with many if not most vendors.
+Software vendors often seem to go out of their way to make their software difficult to compare with alternatives – as a result.
+It takes a great deal of effort to determine pricing, at least with many if not most vendors.

 It does not get much more transparent in terms of pricing than Demand Works.

-However, even still a number of different factors must be added up before arriving at the correct price.
-The pricing listed here is ordinarily simply to prompt the customer to call for more explanation.
+However, even still several different factors must be added up before arriving at the correct price.
+The pricing listed here is ordinarily to prompt the customer to call for more explanation.

 Salesforce was one of the first to provide a great deal of transparency to prospects right on their website.
-Salesforce provides options for getting details about their application right on the first page.
-Salesforce will allow anyone to got into their demo system immediately.
+Salesforce provides options for getting details about their application directly on the first page.
+Salesforce will allow anyone to get into their demo system immediately.

 Salesforce has its pricing options declared very clearly.

 Something, which helps clients, is inexpensive or even free trials.
-Salesforce offers very inexpensive lower level CRM functionality, allowing the buyer to test drive the application before they commit much of anything.
+Salesforce offers very reasonable lower level CRM functionality, allowing the buyer to test drive the application before they commit much of anything.

 Rare software vendors like Ciiva provide free versions of their applications that prospects can use for as long as they like.
-For more fully functional versions of the software, the prospect is migrated to paid versions.
-As applications become more SaaS based, something, which is inevitable, we see this model becoming more common.
+For more fully functional versions of the software, the opportunity is migrated to paid versions.
+As applications become more SaaS-based, something, which is inevitable, we see this model becoming more common.

 However, the more monopolistic the vendor, the less pricing information they make available.
-Oracle’s prices are nothing to brag about, and therefore you essentially can’t find published pricing information at the Oracle website.
-In fact, you can’t find demos or videos of Oracle on their site either (although you can find them on YouTube).
+Oracle’s prices are nothing to brag about, and therefore you mostly can’t find published pricing information at the Oracle website.
+You can’t find demos or videos of Oracle on their site either (although you can find them on YouTube).
 The Oracle website is all about getting prospects to contact Oracle directly.

 The Elusiveness of Total Costs